 With billboard advertising it isn’t so easy, because you’re opening your ad up to the general public.
 If your product or service is geared toward a small niche group of consumers, the majority of your impressions may be from people who aren’t interested.

 Con: Information Is Limited

 While billboards are great for getting repeated exposure, the information they provide viewers is limited, and viewers can’t leave you their information, either.

 With internet ads, users have the option to click and learn more, but with billboards, lead nurturing is more difficult.
 Viewers can’t take the immediate next step in their customer journey or sign up their information to be contacted in the future.

 Online ads help you optimize the ROI of your ads by measuring performance metrics such as click-through rates and conversion rates.
 Since you can’t track what happens after someone views your billboard, it’s more difficult to track, measure and optimize the ROI of a billboard ad.

 The Bottom Line on Billboards

-In deciding whether billboards are right for your business, consider the factors that affect the cost and placement.
+In deciding whether billboard advertising is right for your business, consider the factors that affect the cost and placement.